mono/Embeddinator-4000/README.md

 ## Introduction

-Embeddinator-4000 is a binding technology that acts as a bridge between managed .NET libraries and other languages / platforms.
+Embeddinator-4000 is a tool to turn existing .NET libraries into libraries that can be consumed by other languages.

-It is a tool that takes a .NET assembly and generates Mono native C/C++ API bindings.
+It is a tool that takes a .NET assembly and generates the necessary glue to surface the .NET API as a native API.
+The goal is to surface .NET libraries to all ecosystems where Mono/Xamarin run, and for each platform we provide an interface that is native to that platform as well as the tools needed to turn a .NET library into something that can be consumed on that platform.

+This is a work in progress, the initial goals for this project are to surface .NET to C, C++, Objective-C (across the various Apple platforms) and Java (Android and regular Java).

 * Create a native API to access some C# APIs
 * For now C bindings, in the future Obj-C binding, Java bindings